Bachelor of Science Degree in Computer Science

 As freshmen, students should prepare a plan of courses for their academic program, noting that certain undergraduate courses do not count toward the computer science undergraduate degree requirements.
 Students should decide upon an area of specialization and a career objective by the beginning of their junior year.

-Choosing from more than 25 senior level courses in the undergraduate program, students learn about today’s current and emerging hot topics in computer science, including computer security, information security, e-commerce, gaming, networking, interface design, multimedia technology and software for wireless sensors.
+Choosing from more than 20 senior level courses in the undergraduate program, students learn about today’s current and emerging hot topics in computer science, including computer security, information security, gaming, networking, interface design, multimedia technology and software for wireless sensors.
+Students have the option of completing an undergraduate track in Entrepreneurship or Security.

-Seniors are required to take one of two capstone classes.
-They work with company sponsors on software design projects through the Senior Design Center's capstone Senior Design Projects course, CSC 492.
-The other capstone class is CSC 402, the Network Projects course.
+Seniors are required to take one capstone class.
+They work with company sponsors on software design and development projects through the Senior Design Center's capstone Senior Design Projects course, CSC 492.

 Related links